-- Encourage Waushara County to maintain a quality county park system and provide improvements identified in its Outdoor Recreation Plan.
-The county park system not only provides recreational opportunities for local residents, it also helps meet some of the demand created by visitors to the county. - Continue to actively recruit the manpower and funding support of volunteers and service organizations for undertaking local park improvements.
-Parks in many small communities, where little funds are budgeted for park improvements, often suffer from deteriorated facilities, lack of upkeep, and inadequate day-to-day maintenance.
-Soliciting the support of volunteers can be an effective way to make local parks more attractive and provide the funding for building or upgrading facilities.

-- Encourage local residents to consider estate planning techniques that gift land and/or money for local parks or specific park projects.
+Encourage Waushara County to maintain a quality county park system and provide improvements identified in its Outdoor Recreation Plan.
+The county park system not only provides recreational opportunities for local

+- residents, it also helps meet some of the demand created by visitors to the county. - Consider the implementation of a user fee program to help fund boat launch improvements and maintenance at public access sites.
+Reasonable user fees are endorsed by DNR as a way to fund the upkeep of public boat launches and do not jeopardize any funding the municipality receives from them.
+The fees may also help reduce congestion and user conflicts on heavily boated lakes. - Actively recruit the manpower and funding support of volunteers and service organizations for undertaking local park improvements.
+Parks in many small communities, where little funds are budgeted for park improvements, often suffer from deteriorated facilities, lack of upkeep, and inadequate day-today maintenance.
+Soliciting the support of volunteers can be an effective way to make local parks more attractive and provide the funding for building or upgrading facilities. - Encourage local residents to consider estate planning techniques that gift land and/or money for local parks or specific park projects.
 Major donations can be effective in enabling a community to provide parks and recreational facilities it could not undertake relying strictly on local taxes.
-To stimulate future donations, communities must demonstrate their appreciation of gifted parks and facilities by providing adequate funds to ensure they are wellmaintained. - O Update the city's comprehensive park and open space plan and continue to use it as a basis for providing future park improvements.
-The city's last plan was adopted in 2001.
-An updated plan will continue the City's eligibility to compete for matching funds available through DNR's Stewardship Program. - Continue to use park dedication fees to help fund new parks and facilities and investigate other funding options.
-Optional funding options could include the designation of a portion of a future motel/hotel tax if one is enacted within the city. - Promote existing public access points to surface waters and improve public access/recreation activities. - CF 1.4.
-Encourage new development to occur adjacent to existing development and within the sewer service area.
+To stimulate future donations, communities must demonstrate their appreciation of gifted parks and facilities by providing adequate funds to ensure they are wellmaintained. - Develop a town park adjacent to the proposed town hall site.
+A site plan for the entire parcel should be prepared prior to siting the town hall to ensure that adequate area exists for the types of park facilities desired by town residents and to establish a good functional relationship between these facilities and the town hall. - o Investigate the use of mandatory park dedication/fees in lieu to help fund new parks and facilities.
+This could be an add-on payment that would accompany the issuance of a building permit for new residential construction. - CF 1.4.
+Encourage new development to occur within existing sewer/sanitary districts.

-- Maintain a close relationship with the Silver Lake Sanitary District to coordinate the orderly extension of service.
-Working as partners, the two entities can direct growth in ways and to areas that are consistent with the wishes of city residents, as expressed in the comprehensive plan. - Where feasible, give preference to extending sanitary sewers to areas immediately adjacent to existing sewer infrastructure over those areas further removed.
+- Work closely with the sanitary district to coordinate the orderly extension of service.
+Since the Town Board must approve new development proposals, it has an opportunity to ensure that future growth is consistent with the plans of the sanitary district.
+Similarly, working as partners, the two entities can direct growth in ways and to areas that are consistent with the wishes of town residents, as expressed in the comprehensive plan. - Encourage the sanitary district to provide cost-incentives (reduced connection fees, etc.) to new development that does not require sewer service extension.
+Development where sewer is already available is the most cost-effective way of accommodating new growth.
+It is also consistent with the desire of residents to preserve the town's rural character by directing development to areas where it already exists.

+- Where feasible, give preference to extending sanitary sewers to areas immediately adjacent to existing sewer infrastructure over those areas further removed.
 Even if the developer underwrites the cost of extending utilities, there is a long-term cost to the utility in maintenance and replacement.
 Logical extensions of existing lines to areas immediately adjacent those already served minimizes this cost.
 Modifying taxation/payment methods to penalize longer, less desirable extensions to reflect the increased long-term cost to the utility to service these areas is one technique that should be considered. - CF 1.5.
 Reduce the frequency and scale from future flood events.